SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Unpublish-AzureRmCdnEndpointContent.md

 ```

 ### -ResourceGroupName
-The resource group name of the endpoint
+The resource group name of the endpoint.

 ```yaml
 Type: String